Johnstonian/portfolio/README.md

 * need to optimzie js for resizing the intro section
 * convert jQuery pieces to vanilla js
 * fix contact form in IE
+* add more projects to the recent work section